 Never camped at a KOA before?
 In the video below, RVers Trent & Siobhán of Everyday Family Adventure give five reasons why every outdoor enthusiast should visit at least one KOA campground.

-Whether you and your family are planning to stay at a KOA Journeys, Holidays, or Resorts, you can be sure to find honest customer ratings on Campground Reviews.
-Plus, you can be sure that you will have a safe route to get to your destination using the RV-friendly trip planning tool RV Trip Wizard with the accompanying RV LIFE App.
+Whether you and your family are planning to stay at a KOA Journeys, Holidays, or Resorts, you can be sure to find honest customer ratings on RV LIFE Campgrounds.
+Plus, you can be sure that you will have a safe route to get to your destination using the RV-friendly trip planning tool RV LIFE Trip Wizard with the accompanying RV LIFE App.

 See also: Video Tour: Fancy Gap KOA Campground